-Whether you're managing a business in Canada or considering the prospect of hiring remote Canadian employees, you might have heard you need to consider Records of Employment (ROE), but it might be unclear what they are and why they're important.
+Whether you're managing a business in Canada or considering the prospect of hiring remote Canadian employees, delving into the intricacies of Records of Employment (ROE) is an important part of your employer responsibilities.

-An ROE is the single most important document used by employees to apply for Employment Insurance (EI) benefits, as emphasized by the Government of Canada.
+An ROE is the single most important document used by employees to apply for Employment Insurance benefits, as emphasized by the Government of Canada.
 In the event of interruption of insurable income, the government relies on the ROE to determine the employee’s eligibility and the duration of the period of their EI benefits.
-It's basically a worker's ticket to unemployment insurance.

 As an employer, the onus is on you to issue a Record of Employment within a specified timeframe when an employee experiences an interruption in their earnings.
 Failing to comply with these established protocols can result in penalties and serious consequences.